fabianwilflingsederxxxl/techstack-tutorial/05-pages-components-react-router/Readme.md

 ### Component: Custom button

-With that in mind we can build a custom button with handling via properties.
+With this in mind we can build a custom button with handling via properties.
 The button will contain the text "Hello".
-A `onClick` event listener can be supplied via the onButtonClick property.
+An `onClick` event listener can be supplied via the onButtonClick property.

 For type checking the props of the buttons properties we will use [PropTypes](https://facebook.github.io/react/docs/typechecking-with-proptypes.html).